Strawberry lemonade popsicles are just the sweet treat we need on a hot summer day. They’re super easy to make, and of course, super delicious, too.

-Something about popsicles, they remind you of hot summer days, lounging in the grass barefoot, the music box sound of an ice cream truck long gone and the forgotten giggles of childhood.
-I have never been much for frozen treats, one or two bites and I’m satisfied (so anything on a stick melted long before I even came close to finishing).
-I recently saw a popsicle recipe book and was reminded of the endless flavor combinations possible with these frozen treats and it sparked my interest.
+Something about popsicles remind me of hot summer days, lounging in the grass barefoot, the music box sound of an ice cream truck long gone and the forgotten giggles of childhood.
+I have never been much for frozen treats; one or two bites and I’m satisfied, so anything on a stick melted long before I even came close to finishing.
+I recently saw a popsicle recipe book and was reminded of the endless flavor combinations that are possible.

 Strawberry Lemonade Popsicles

 For the Lemonade Layer:

 - 1 1/3 cups lowfat yogurt, plain or vanilla

 - 1/4 cup fresh lemon juice

 For the Strawberry Layer:

 - 1 teaspoon lemon juice

 First, make the lemonade layer mixture.
 Heat the lemon juice in a small, microwaveable bowl for around 45 seconds and dissolve all the sugar into it.
 Pour this mixture into a medium bowl with the yogurt and whisk until smooth.
 Refrigerate until ready to assemble popsicles.